 best school of medicine in the nation for primary care (U.S. News and World Report, 2019)

-physicians named Top Docs (San Diego Magazine, 2018)
+physicians in 47 specialties named Top Docs (San Diego Magazine, 2019)

 Faculty members in the schools of medicine and pharmacy.